SQL Instances¶

 The power of APIs

 One of the advantages of using a Cloud-hosted product for our databases is that it is designed to be introspected, managed and provisioned via an API.
-As such the code for our backup utility is very small: around 500 lines including documentation and comments.
+Data Backup code.

 PostgreSQL has its own set of users and user rights.
 These are managed independently from service account users.
 We use the term database user to mean a user created in PostgreSQL and service account to mean an identity which is created within Cloud IAM.